wso2/docs-apk/en/docs/setup/identity-platform/idp/idp-overview.md

 Identity Providers, which are also referred to as IdPs, store and manage digital identities.
 By default, APK supports an inbuilt non-production identity provider/token service, which is only meant for testing purposes.
 APK also supports third party IdPs, namely Asgardeo and Auth0.

 !!!NOTE
-    You will have to create a JWTIssuer in APK with the user's organization represented by your IdP before using a External Identity Provider.
-You can use the [Add JWT Issuer](../../../develop-and-deploy-api/jwt-issuers/jwt-issuers.md) to create a new jwt issuer.
+    You will have to create a TokenIssuer in APK with the user's organization represented by your IdP before using a External Identity Provider.
+You can use the [Add Token Issuer](../../../develop-and-deploy-api/token-issuers/token-issuers.md) to create a new token issuer.

 WSO2 APK integrates with IdPs to obtain a token to use the System APIs and also to login to the portal.